 Resident physicians are given the flexibility to tailor rotations and schedules to meet the demands of their busy lives.
 Exposure to practice management and research help each physician to become successful in their practice.
 Didactic education includes monthly journal clubs, board review, grand rounds, and hands-on surgical workshops.
-As part of the Northeastern Ohio Consortium of Teaching Programs, residents also participate in city-wide educational programs.
 Approved for three positions, Western Reserve Hospital recruits one resident per year.